List of Charmed characters: Penny Halliwell

 Penelope "Penny" Halliwell (also known to her family as Grams), played by Jennifer Rhodes, made her first appearance during the season one episode "Is There a Woogy in the House?"
 A powerful woman, Penny possesses the power of telekinesis and the skill with it to deflect or reflect many spells or powers used by evil adversaries.
 She also added many potions and spells to the Book of Shadows.
 After Patty died, Penny raised Prue, Piper and Phoebe on her own.
 She died of a heart attack six months before the events of the first season, but has appeared several times in the series as a spirit.

+In a alternate universe she married the source and has a daughter named Leah consuming the power of three being the next source and meeting Paige, Phoebe, and Piper.

 Inspector Rodriguez

 Inspector Rodriguez (portrayed by Carlos Gomez).
 Posing as an Internal Affairs agent, Rodriguez questions Andy Trudeau after he takes a murder weapon used by the ghost of a serial killer so Prue and Phoebe can stop him.
 Rodriguez says he is worried about the number of unsolved cases Trudeau and Darryl Morris seemingly abandoned and believes Andy is covering for someone.
 Continuing with his investigation, Rodriguez threatens Andy, who refuses to reveal who he is protecting and turns in his gun and shield.
 While spying on the two detectives, Rodriguez overhears Andy telling Darryl that he is covering for Prue Halliwell.
 Rodriguez then kills his partner with his powers, thus revealing his demonic nature.
 Continuing to try and root out the sisters, he frames his partner's murder on Andy, but Andy still refuses to expose the sisters.
-Getting frustrated, Rodriguez teams up with the time-manipulating demon, Tempus (who appears to work for the Source).
+Feeling frustrated, Rodriguez teams up with the time-manipulating demon, Tempus (portrayed by David Carradine)(who appears to work for the Source).
 Each time Rodriguez fails to kill all three sisters, Tempus reverses time to give him another chance.
 Due to Phoebe's power of premonition, the girls eventually figure out what is going on and tie up Rodriguez, but not before Andy is killed trying to protect Prue and her sisters.
 Encouraged by Andy's spirit, Prue uses a spell to break the time loop, weakening Tempus and sending him back to the Underworld.
-Prue then unties Rodriguez and orders him to get out.
+Prue then unties Rodriguez and orders him to leave.
 He immediately fires an energy ball in a last-ditch effort to kill the sisters, but Prue, sensing his intentions, uses her power to redirect it back to him and Rodriguez is finally vanquished.